GrzegorzBis/BME680_Indoor_Air_Quality_Sensor/README.md

 - **[BME680 board](https://nettigo.pl/products/modul-czujnika-bme680-dla-wemos-d1-mini)** is a sensor that measures temperature, pressure, humidity and gas concentration.
 More details on the sensor can be found in the datasheet, which is available here: [BME680 datasheet](https://www.bosch-sensortec.com/bst/products/all_products/bme680) There are many variants of BME680 boards available, in my project I am using BME680 from nettigo: [BME680 Wemos board](https://nettigo.pl/products/modul-czujnika-bme680-dla-wemos-d1-mini)

-- **[Breadboard](https://nettigo.pl/products/plytka-stykowa-duza-830-otworow)**- I used a regular breadboard with 63 rows of pins, however you only need 35.
+- **[Breadboard](https://nettigo.pl/products/plytka-stykowa-duza-830-otworow)**- I used a regular breadboard with 63 rows of pins, however you only need at least 40.
 I wanted to avoid soldering, however it will be inevitable.
 Breadboard allows you to connect all the devices with cables.

 - **[Wemos D1 mini pro board](https://nettigo.pl/products/modul-wifi-wemos-d1-mini-pro)** is a small single board computer.
 It has 16MB of flash memory and I2C bus to communicate with external sensors.
 It has a built-in Wi-Fi module.
 For host access and power it uses a micro usb port.